We treat people with anorexia, bulimia and other eating disorders every day of the year. Our patients are young women and men aged between 11 and 25.

 We know how important it is to understand and deal with your feelings rather than just focus on getting your weight right.
 We keep that at the centre of our thoughts when we draw up your personal treatment plan.

-We’ve helped many hundreds of young people to recover from an eating disorder and to lead a happy, fulfilling life.
-Maybe we can help you too.
+We’ve helped many young people recover from an eating disorder and to go on to lead happy, fulfilling lives.

 People often worry about what will happen to their school work if they need to come and stay in hospital.